-In celebration of World Book Day, we caught up with Elizabeth Scott, Head Librarian at Queen's Gate School, to discover how they kept books accessible throughout school closures.
+In celebration of World Book Day, we caught up with Elizabeth Scott, Head Librarian at Queen's Gate School, to discover how they kept books accessible no matter the circumstance.
 She shares examples of innovative competitions to keep children engaged as well as her top three book recommendations!

 With so much disruption over the last year, how have you kept the library accessible for students?